nnguyen90/workshop/WS04/readme.md

 ## Your Task

-CCreate a module/class called TourBus to encapsulate a TourBus carrying passengers for a city tour using a dynamic TourPassenger array.
+Create a module/class called TourBus to encapsulate a TourBus carrying passengers for a city tour using a dynamic TourPassenger array.

 Your TourBus should come in three sizes:
 - 4 passenger private tour
 - 16 passengers Mini tour bus
 - 22 passengers Full-size bus.

 Any attempt to create a TourBus with a size different than the above should result in an invalid unusable TourBus.

 ### Required Functionalities

 - A TourBus should be created using the number of passengers it can carry.
 - A TourBus should be able to return if it is in a valid state using a query method called ```validTour()```;
-- A TourBus Should be able to Board Passengers by issuing them tickets when entering the bus.
+- A TourBus Should be able to Board Passengers by issuing their tickets when entering the bus.
 This should be done using a method called ```board()``` returning the reference of the TourBus Object.
 Execution sample if this is a private tour with 4 passengers:
 ```text
 Boarding 4 Passengers:
 1/4- Passenger Name: Homer Simspson